Sorry, you need to enable JavaScript to visit this website.

 The highest representative body of students at Serbian universities, regulated by the Law on Higher Education is Student Conference of Serbian Universities (SKONUS).
 Its members are student representatives from all the Student Parliaments of the accredited universities in Serbia.

-Other relevant bodies supported by the Ministry of Youth and Sport are the National Youth Council of Serbia (Krovna organizacija mladih Srbije, KOMS), as well as the work and development of the National Association of Youth Work Practitioners (Nacionalna asocijacija praktičara/ki omladinskog rada, NAPOR) and the National Association of Local Youth Offices (Nacionalna asocijacija Kancelarija za mlade).
+Other relevant bodies supported by the Ministry of Tourism and Youth are the umberella organisations, National Youth Council of Serbia (Krovna organizacija mladih Srbije, KOMS), and Association of Scouts of Serbia (Savez izviđača Srbije, SIS), as well as National Association of Youth Work Practitioners (Nacionalna asocijacija praktičara/ki omladinskog rada, NAPOR), National Association of Local Youth Offices (Nacionalna asocijacija Kancelarija za mlade) and association OPENS.

 There is no separate strategy particularly addressing youth participation.